 - Mentorship Sessions: meetings with external SELL partners and alumni to help Fellow Candidates learn about the entrepreneurial world outside of SELL and receive further guidance.

 Breakout Sessions provide Fellow Candidates with an opportunity to gain individualized guidance and mentorship from an experienced SELL Executive or Officer Board Members or Community Mentors.
-Over the course of 8 weeks, Ideator Fellow Candidates are required to complete 4 Navigation Sessions, 2 Development Sessions, and 2 Mentorship Sessions.
+Ideator Fellow Candidates are required to complete one Breakout Session per week outside of sessions during a time that works for them and whoever they’re meeting with.

 Beneficiary Interviews are a major part of understanding social problems.
 Each fellow candidate must conduct in-person or phone interviews with stakeholders and beneficiaries associated with the social problem they want to solve.